rbrewer/latex-uhm-thesis/README.md

 The class file is written as a Documented LaTeX source file (.dtx).
 This combines the LaTeX code and the documentation in one file.
 If you want to modify the class file or documentation, edit the uhthesis.dtx file.
-When you want to generate the class file, run "pdflatex uhthesis.ins".
+When you want to re-generate the class file, run "pdflatex uhthesis.ins".
 The uhthesis.dtx file can be run through pdflatex like any other document to generate the documentation for the class.

 Good luck!
 You can report bugs or wonderful new features you have implemented to the Google Group discussed above.
+Pull requests gladly accepted.